-More than half of all cybersecurity job postings request at least one certification, at least according to a study on cybersecurity hiring by Burning Glass Technologies .
-You’ll find more than 300 different certifications out there, and the quality isn’t always the same.
+According to a study on cybersecurity hiring by Burning Glass Technologies, more than half of all cybersecurity job postings request at least one certification .
+You’ll find more than 300 different certifications, and the quality isn’t always the same.

 If you’re new to cybersecurity, consider starting with a more foundational certification, like the CompTIA Security+.
-From there, you can start gaining the necessary work experience to earn more advanced certifications.
+From there, you can begin gaining the necessary work experience to earn more advanced certifications.

 With so many cybersecurity positions to fill, having the right skills can go a long way toward securing you a job.
-To prepare for a role in cybersecurity, start to build your technical and workplace skills through online courses, bootcamps, or self study.
+To prepare for a cybersecurity role, start building your technical and workplace skills through online courses, boot camps, or self-study.
 These skills are a good place to start: